proxmox/ceph/ceph/doc/rados/configuration/osd-config-ref.rst

               requests will accelerate recovery, but the requests places an increased load on the cluster.

+	      This value is only used if it is non-zero.
+Normally it is ``0``, which means that the ``hdd`` or ``ssd`` values (below) are used, depending on the type of the primary device backing the OSD.

 :Type: 32-bit Integer
+:Default: ``0``

+``osd recovery max active hdd``

+:Description: The number of active recovery requests per OSD at one time, if the
+	      primary device is rotational.

+:Type: 32-bit Integer
 :Default: ``3``

+``osd recovery max active ssd``

+:Description: The number of active recovery requests per OSD at one time, if the
+	      primary device is non-rotational (i.e., an SSD).

+:Type: 32-bit Integer
+:Default: ``10``

 ``osd recovery max chunk``